tremor-rs/tremor-www-docs/docs/workshop/examples/00_passthrough/README.md

 # Passthrough

-The `passthrough` example is the simplest possible configuration of thremor.
+The `passthrough` example is the simplest possible configuration of tremor.
 It shows the very basic building blocks: Onramp, Offramp, Binding, Mapping and Pipeline.

 ## Environment